avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Ansible Role for Jenkins/README.md

 2. **SSH Access to Target Servers:**
    - Ensure that you have SSH access to the target servers where Jenkins will be installed.

-4. **Jenkins Repository Key URL:**
-   - You will need the URL of the Jenkins repository key.
-Specify the URL when running the playbook by setting the `jenkins_repo_key_url` variable in the variables folder.

-5. **Jenkins Repository URL:**
-   - You will also need the URL of the Jenkins APT repository.
-Specify the URL when running the playbook by setting the `jenkins_repo_url` variable.

 ***
 # Steps
 * Before going further check the link for Ansible Role: https://github.com/vyadavP7/Jenkins-AnsibleRole